-Crimson Sunset Maple has attractive deep purple foliage throughout the season.
+Crimson Sunset® Maple is primarily valued in the landscape for its decidedly oval form.
+It has attractive deep purple deciduous foliage.
 The lobed palmate leaves are highly ornamental and turn outstanding shades of crimson and burgundy in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 This tree does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This particular variety is an interspecific hybrid.

 Optional section for additional body copy.